Asilidae: Biology

+Venom

+Robber flies possess a specialized venom system used in prey capture, delivered through modified salivary glands that open into the proboscis.
+Modern transcriptomic and proteomic studies have shown that their venom is a complex secretion containing both neuroactive peptides and enzymatic components involved in extra-oral digestion, with a particular emphasis on the former in an atypical fashion for other venomous insects which feed on the liquids of their prey.

+These venoms include a set of lineage-specific protein and peptide families collectively termed asilidins, many of which appear to have arisen through repeated recruitment and diversification of non-toxin gene families.
+Functional assays of crude venom demonstrate rapid paralysis of insect prey, supporting a primarily predatory role for the secretion.
+Research over the last decade has revealed significant interspecific variation in venom composition among robber flies and highlights Asilidae as one of the most recently characterized venomous insect lineages.

+One of the classes of compounds identified within robber fly venom is the asilidins, a diverse set of peptides that includes members with clear structural and functional parallels to other arthropod neurotoxins.
+Among them, Asilidin-1 is notable for possessing the inhibitory cystine knot (ICK) fold, a densely cross-linked motif that imparts high stability and enables precise interaction with neuronal ion channels.
+This ICK-based architecture is closely tied to the peptide's neurotoxic effects and likely contributes to the rapid prey immobilization that characterizes asilid predation.
+The presence of such ICK neurotoxins mirrors similar adaptations seen in unrelated predatory taxa, including spiders (e.g., ω-agatoxins and δ-atracotoxins), scorpions (e.g., calcins), cone snails (e.g., conotoxins), and certain centipedes (e.g., Ssm Spooky Toxin) thus highlighting a broader pattern of convergent evolution toward compact, durable, and highly active venom peptides across the animal kingdom.

 Habitat and ecology

 Asilidae generally occur in habitats that are open, sunny, and dry, even arid.
-They favour open or scattered vegetation, and some species even frequent bare ground.
+They favor open or scattered vegetation, and some species even frequent bare ground.
 Typical habitats include savannah, forest steppe, open steppe, semidesert, maquis shrubland, and related shrubland types such as fynbos and chaparral.
 Their biodiversity is lower in forested ecosystems, and where asilids do occur in such environments, they tend to concentrate in the glades and margins.
 In those conditions, the interrupted canopy leaves space for various species of shrubs and herbaceous plants suited to asilid styles of predation.

 In general, the biology of the Asilidae is still poorly known, but various authors have studied the population distribution in particular regions and ecosystems.
-They have classified the behavioral patterns in terms of microenvironments, ecological, and trophic factors, showing how different species of Asilidae favour particular habitats suited to particular patterns of reproduction and predation.
-Specific studies show correlations between the floristic composition and predatory behaviour.
+They have classified the behavioral patterns in terms of microenvironments, ecological, and trophic factors, showing how different species of Asilidae favor particular habitats suited to particular patterns of reproduction and predation.
+Specific studies show correlations between the floristic composition and predatory behavior.